splunk/observability-workshop/content/en/ninja-workshops/9-solving-problems-with-o11y-cloud/_index.md

 archetype: chapter
 time: 2 minutes
 authors: ["Derek Mitchell"]
-description: By the end of this workshop you'll have gotten hands-on experience deploying the OpenTelemetry Collector, instrumenting an application with OpenTelemetry, and using Troubleshooting MetricSets and Tag Spotlight to determine the root cause of an issue.
+description: By the end of this workshop you'll have gotten hands-on experience deploying the OpenTelemetry Collector, instrumenting an application with OpenTelemetry, capturing tags from the application, and using Troubleshooting MetricSets and Tag Spotlight to determine the root cause of an issue.
 draft: true
 ---

 In this workshop, you'll get hands-on experience with the following:

-* Deploying the **OpenTelemetry Collector** and customizing the collector config
+* Deploy the **OpenTelemetry Collector** and customize the collector config
-* Deploy an application and instrumenting it with **OpenTelemetry**
+* Deploy an application and instrument it with **OpenTelemetry**
+* See how tags are captured using an **OpenTelemetry SDK**
-* Creating a Troubleshooting MetricSet
+* Create a **Troubleshooting MetricSet**
-* Troubleshoot a problem and determining root cause using **Tag Spotlight**
+* Troubleshoot a problem and determine root cause using **Tag Spotlight**

 Let's get started!